Vegan Chocolate Cupcakes

 Easy Substitutions

-- You can use EVOO or avocado oil in place of canola oil if you prefer.
+- You can use EVOO or avocado oil in place of canola oil if you prefer if you are avoiding seed oils.

 - I use organic coconut milk as I think it is the most similar in texture to real cow’s milk because it’s so creamy and the flavor always goes so well with desserts.
 But, if you want to use almond milk or oat milk you can also do that.